Kristian Hoffman: Biography and career

-Hoffman has also served as a regular member of the Mink Stole band, the Abby Travis band, the Carolyn Edwards band, and the Jane Wiedlin lounge combo Downtown Sensation.
-In addition, he has appeared as a session musician on albums by Andrew, the Jigsaw Seen, Carolyn Edwards, Blow Up (with Deborah Harry), and El Vez.

 For over three years, Hoffman was the keyboard player for the popular Velvet Hammer Burlesque house band, led by the Millionaire (of Combustible Edison fame).
-The Velvet Hammer Burlesque ran monthly at the El Rey Theater in Los Angeles until director/producer Michelle Carr relocated to Germany.
+The Velvet Hammer Burlesque ran monthly at the El Rey Theatre (Los Angeles) until director/producer Michelle Carr relocated to Germany.
 The band occasionally played original Hoffman compositions.
 Hoffman's original compositions were also featured in the film documentary The Velvet Hammer Burlesque, by filmmaker Augusta.
-Other regular solo and duet appearances by Hoffman included a series at Hollywood's late Parlour Club, hosted by performance artist Vaginal Creme Davis.
+Other regular solo and duet appearances by Hoffman included a series at West Hollywood late Parlour Club, hosted by performance artist Vaginal Davis.

 Hoffman reported on his official website, as well as his Myspace and Facebook pages, that he had finished recording his new 17 song album, Fop, in late 2008; that it was being mixed by Earle Mankey; and that its release was expected in mid-2009.
 It released in October 2010.
 On July 27, 2010, the classical-crossover act Timur and the Dime Museum released their album, The Collection: Songs from the Operatic Underground, containing five cover songs by Kristian Hoffman, with Kristian Hoffman playing the piano on Total Eclipse.
 LA Weekly compared Kristian Hoffman's lyrics in the song "Lite of the World", as "dark lyrics that wouldn't be out of place on a Thom Yorke album".

-Hoffman has also served as a DJ on Internet radio station LuxuriaMusic.com.
+Theater Magdeburg presented a sold-out concert Klaus from Space, featuring four songs by Kristian Hoffman performed by avant-garde tenor Timur Bekbosunov on May 9, 2025 as part of eXoplanet Festival in Germany.